 - $63 for a new membership + workshop

-Marilyn Kallet has published 17 books, including The Love That Moves Me, poetry from Black Widow Press, 2013.
-Her next volume of lyric poems, How Our Bodies Learned, will be out from Black Widow Press in January, 2018.
+Marilyn Kallet has published 18 books, including The Love That Moves Me, poetry (2013) and How Our Bodies Learned, lyric poetry (2018), both by Black Widow Press.
 She has translated Paul Eluard’s Last Love Poems, Péret’s The Big Game, and has co-edited and co-translated Chantal Bizzini’s Disenchanted City (with J. Bradford Anderson and Darren Jackson.)
 Dr. Kallet is Nancy Moore Goslee Professor at the University of Tennessee, Knoxville.
 She also teaches poetry workshops each spring in Auvillar, France, for the Virginia Center for the Creative Arts, at their French studio.
 She has performed her poems on campuses and in theaters across the United States as well as in France and Poland, as a guest of the U.S. Embassy.
 The University of Tennessee lists her as a specialist in poetry and dreams, poetry and healing, and poetry’s role in times of crisis. http://marilynkallet.com/